Guided fly fishing in the South Island of New Zealand rivers with

 Canterbury, North Canterbury, Central South Island, North Otago, and the West Coast are the main areas guided.

-NZ Fly Fishing Blog - Latest Posts
+New Zealand Fly Fishing Blog - Latest Fishing Updates

 As early spring is here and the days warming up I have been out and about fishing, scouting, exploring and testing out a few new streams patterns in a few rivers that are open all year round.
 This past winter we have experienced higher rainfalls and snowfalls than previous years so it’s fantastic to see…Read Blog Post in Full